-Paragraph 6 of the Annex ensures that reciprocal national treatment is granted in leasing of minerals on Government lands.
-In creating this positive right to reciprocal national treatment, this provision affects the implementation of the Mineral Lands Leasing Act (MLLA) and 10 U.S.C. §7435, with respect to nationals and companies of the Republic of Uzbekistan.
-The Treaty provides for resort to binding international arbitration to resolve disputes, rather than denial of mineral rights to investors of the other Party, as is the current process under the statute.
-U.S. domestic remedies would, however, remain available for use in conjunction with the Treaty's provisions.
+Paragraph 5 of the Annex ensures that national treatment is granted by each Party in all leasing of minerals or pipeline rights-of-way on government lands.
+In so doing, this provision affects the implementation of the Mineral Lands Leasing Act (MLLA) (30 U.S.C.
+181 et seq.) and 10 U.S.C.
+7435, regarding Naval Petroleum Reserves, with respect to nationals and companies of Honduras.
+The Treaty provides for resort to binding international arbitration to resolve disputes, rather than denial of mineral rights or rights to naval petroleum shares to investors of the other Party, as is the current process under the statute, U.S. domestic remedies, would, however, remain available for use in conjunction with the Treaty's provisions.

-The MLLA and 10 U.S.C. § 7435 direct that if a foreign country does not grant national treatment to U.S. investors in leases for minerals on on-shore federal lands, leases of land within the Naval Petroleum and Oil Shale Reserves, and rights-of-way for oil or gas pipelines across on-shore federal lands, investors from the country may not be granted national treatment.
+The MLLA and 10 U.S.C.
+7435 direct that a foreign investor be denied access to leases for minerals on on-shore federal lands, leases of land within the Naval Petroleum and Oil Shale Reserves, and rights-of-way for oil or gas pipelines across on-shore federal lands, if U.S. investors are denied access to similar or like privileges in the foreign country.

-Uzbekistan's extension of national treatment in leasing of minerals on Government lands partially meets the objectives of the MLLA and 10 U.S.C. §7435.
-Uzbekistan was informed during negotiations that, since it could not explicitly commit to granting national treatment in leasing of pipeline rights-of-way on Government lands, the United States would not (consistent with the MLLA and 10 U.S.C. § 7435) grant most-favored-nation treatment to the leasing of pipeline rights-of-way on Government lands.
-Thus, the United States has included leasing of pipeline rights-of-way on Government lands on its Annex list of exceptions to national and most-favored-nation treatment.
+Honduras' extension of national treatment in these sectors will fully meet the objectives of the MLLA and 10 U.S.C.
+7435.
+Honduras was informed during negotiations that, were it to include this sector in its list of treatment exemptions, the United States would (consistent with the MLLA and 10 U.S.C.
+7435) exclude the leasing of minerals or pipeline rights-of-way on Government lands from the national and MFN treatment obligations of this Treaty.

-The listing of a sector does not necessarily signify that domestic laws have entirely reserved it for nationals.
-And, pursuant to Article II, paragraph 2(a) of the Treaty, any additional restrictions or limitations which a Party may adopt with respect to listed sectors or matters may not compel the divestiture of existing covered investments.
+The listing of a sector or matter in the Annex does not necessarily signify that domestic laws have entirely reserved it for nationals.
+And, pursuant to Article II(2), any additional restrictions or limitations that a Party may adopt with respect to listed sectors or matters may not compel the divestiture of existing covered investments.

-Finally, listing a sector or matter in the Annex exempts a Party only from the obligation to accord national or most-favored-nation treatment.
+Finally, listing a sector or matter in the Annex exempts a Party only from the obligation to accord national or MFN treatment.
 Both Parties are obligated to accord to covered investments in all sectors-even those listed in the Annex-all other rights conferred by the Treaty.